Criteria for Graduates of Non‑LCME/CACMS‑Accredited Medical Schools including Graduates of US Schools of Osteopathic Medicine (GNLCAMS)

 4. Medical Council of Canada

-For all candidates applying through CaRMS, a current pass in the Medical Council of Canada Evaluating Exam (MCCEE) or equivalent is required.
+For all candidates applying through CaRMS, a pass in the Medical Council of Canada Evaluating Exam (MCCEE) or Proof of Performance of the Medical Council of Canada Qualifying Exams (MCCQE) (part 1).
 For DO candidates, the COMLEX is an acceptable alternative.
 For further information regarding Medical Council of Canada examinations you may contact:

 Medical Council of Canada